-Priority Area 1 [Article 42]: To include SD perspectives throughout formal, non-formal and informal education strong political support will be necessary at all levels and sectors of governance.
+Priority Area 1 [Article 42]: To include SD perspectives throughout education, strong political support will be necessary at all levels of governance.

 - i.
 Translate the MSESD into the national language. - ii.
-Distribute it to the relevant authorities and bodies including civil society organisations. - iii.
+Distribute it to the relevant authorities. - iii.
 Designate a focal point for regular contact and coordination.